Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is standard for crews of twenty or fewer.
+One fixture per twenty workers is standard for crews of twenty or fewer.

 Female-Worker Add

-Separate stalls once mixed-gender crews exceed one worker.
+Separate stalls once crews include workers of more than one gender.

 Urinal Substitution